open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 events that would increase the number of elements of each collection beyond the recommended limit of 1000 elements.
 SDKs MAY provide a way to change this limit.

-Similarly SDK Spans can be configured to truncate attribute values.
-By default, no attribute values are truncated, however, a limit, if set, will be applied to truncate attribute value expressed as a string of characters, so that its length does not exceed the limit.
+Similarly, SDKs MAY be configured to truncate attribute values.
+By default, attribute values SHOULD NOT be truncated.
+If an SDK provides a way to set this limit and the limit is set, then for each span attribute value, serialized into a string, if it exceeds that limit, SDK Spans SHOULD truncate that value, so that its length is at most equal to the limit.

 If there is a configurable limit, the SDK SHOULD honor the environment variables specified in [SDK environment variables](../sdk-environment-variables.md#span-limits).